-Why There are Two Workplace by Facebook Apps
+Why There are Two Workplace from Facebook Apps

 Workplace Groups: The Main Hub

 Workplace Groups is the central communication hub for Workplace, in much the same way as Facebook’s user feed is the hub for its social media platform.
 From both an admin and user perspective, Workplace Groups works similarly to Facebook’s social media groups.
 Groups can be open, where members can join without approval; or closed, with new members being approved by an administrator.

 Groups vary somewhat in configuration depending on the purpose.
 Organizations have the option of setting up Groups for Teams and Projects, Discussion, Announcements, Social, and Multi-company communication.
 The central form of communication within Groups is posting.
 Determining who can post, whether posts must be approved, who can comment, and whose comments need approval, are all admin-controlled settings.

 The Workplace Chat App: The Enterprise Equivalent to Messenger

 Workplace Chat is a separate communication platform from the traditional, consumer Facebook Messenger app.
 Workplace Chat can be used for one-to-one communication, communication in groups, voice and video calling, and file sharing.
 Conversations also can be encrypted, giving Workplace Chat the security and privacy necessary for business use.

 Workplace Chat can be downloaded as an Android or iOS mobile app, and also as a PC or Mac desktop application.
 In addition, it is built into Team and Project Groups, with a 250-member cap.
 Beyond 250 members, Facebook has determined that Chat becomes unwieldy and communication is more efficient when restricted to posts.

 To Chat or to Group…That is the Question